NathanEwan02/NathanEwanT1A1/NathanEwan_T1A1.md

 An IP (Internet Protocol) address is a unique identifier represented as a numerical value used to identify the location of a specific computer or server.
 When data is transmitted from one computer to another, the data being sent is directed to a unique IP address.
 IPv4 is an IP address that holds a 32-bit address, this means there are approximately 4 billion unique combinations of IP addresses, however this is not enough for every device to have its own address.
 IPv6 uses a 128-bit address, providing approximately 3.4 x 10^38 combinations.
 This is an important development for the internet, as the previous IPv4 would not provide enough addresses for the future of the internet.
 IPv6 will be crucial to compensate for an increasing population, new business and industries requiring unique server addresses, and as 3rd countries begin to modernize.

+The invention of the IP adress was crucial in terms of the development of the internet.
+Without it, the data would not have a refrence of the intended location and router would not be able to send the data to the correct location.
+Many of the internet protocols that allow the interent to function the way it does like the Transmission Control Protocol would not work without the implementation of IP adresses.

 ### **Routers and Routing:**

 Routers are designed to direct the flow of data from one network to the next using the IP address of the data to determine if the data was intended for its own network or a separate network.
 If the router has determined that the data was not intended for its own network the router will then send the data to another network.
 The invention and implementation of routing and routers on the internet is a crucial part of how the internet can connect to each network.
-The internet is essentially a large-scale network connecting each network together without routers information could not be sent or received unless connected to a dedicated cable. <br></br>
+The internet is essentially a large-scale network connecting each network together without routers information could not be sent or received unless connected to a dedicated cable.

+Routers are an essential part of the internet and without them communication would prove impossible.
+Inorder to communicate without the use of routers or routing the internet traffic moving from one location to the next would be fixed to a singal connection or a few large connections.
+This would mean that if a connection was cut due to technical issues or physical problems, the connection would be severed and communication would not continue until the issue is resolved.
+With the devlopment of routers, the data can go from one location to the next without concern of a disconnection.
+The data also wouldn't be able find its correct location without routers, it may end up lost along the way to its location.
+<br></br>

 ## **Q3.
 Define the features of the following technologies that are essential in terms of the development of the internet (part 1)** <br></br>